gnawvvis/alx-system_engineering-devops/0x02-shell_redirections/README.md

 The script "4-lastlines" displays the last ten lines of the file "/etc/passwd".

 The script "5-firstlines" displays the first ten lines of the file "/etc/passwd".

+The script "6-third_line" displays the third line of the file "iacta".